Admissions

 Certificate of Finance (COF)

 Each admitted applicant will receive a personalized Certificate of Finance (COF) which outlines their costs of attendance, institutional aid they’ve been awarded, and the necessary financial resources needed to attend the College.
 The applicant must fill out the COF completely.
-Once the COF is completed, it along with an official bank statement, and certified letter from the bank from each person/funds source listed on the COF.
+Once the COF is completed, it is submitted along with an official bank statement, and certified letter from the bank from each person/funds source listed on the COF.

 Official Bank Statement

 An official bank statement must be provided for each person/fund source listed on the applicants completed COF.
-Statements must be sent directly from the bank and include the person/fund source full name, and the past four months of transactions.
+Statements must be sent directly from the bank and include the person/fund source full name, and at least the past four months of transactions.

 Certified Letter from Bank